 The following drawings were done, mostly, right here in the City.
 Whenever possible, I start by doing a rough sketch from “life.”
 The locations of some of these pieces often make this an unreliable possibility, in which case I skip that step and just take a quick, down-and dirty iPhone shot.
 And that’s what I use for reference as I draw.
-In some instances, like the first one, Mercury is very high above the sidewalk at Grand Central.
-When I enlarged my iPhone shot, the sculpture was so tiny that it appeared completely pixelated.
-I had to find images on the internet.
-Of course the photos I found online were all from different angles, and the lighting varied greatly from one to another, so it was necessary to take a piece from this and a piece from that.
-But in most cases I’m able to work from my own shot.
+Occasionally, when I find an inspiring piece in an online photo, I use that.

 Mercury Atop Grand Central